By William Cohen-Kiraly, © February 2017

 After the evening show, I took Annie out for dinner and a couple of drinks.
 We talked about everything, growing up as clowns, learning the business, how she left the life and how empty she felt in civilian clothes.

 We ended up in a county western bar and for a short while, I was afraid the locals toughs were going to start something.
 But Annie and I hit the dance floor and showed everybody what turned out to be some amazing moves together.
-I for one, did not know I could actually two-step in size 24 shoes.
-Instead of getting thrown out, we had the crowd surrounding us and clapping while we danced.
+I, for one, did not know I could actually two-step in size 24 shoes.
+Instead of getting thrown out, we had the crowd surrounding us stamping their feet and clapping while we danced.